Food Service Guidelines

 For mobile units, a potable water hose must be provided and must meet National Sanitation Foundation food-grade specifications, stored in a sanitary manner, and not used for any other purpose.
 Wastewater must be emptied into approved wastewater facilities.
 A document stating where employee will utilize restroom facilities will also be required.

-Specific Requirements for Mobile Food Units/Push Carts
+Specific Requirements for Mobile Food Units

-Commissary Agreement Document
+Servicing Area Agreement Document

 An increase in demand for locally grown produce and food products has led to a substantial growth in the amount of food being sold at farmer’s markets.
 Today many farmer markets resemble and outdoor bazaar with fruits, vegetables, prepared foods, flowers, arts and crafts, and a wide variety of other items offered for sale.